 We acknowledge that the proposals discussed are ambitious, under today’s growth regime.
 These ideas could transform not only the way we live and work, but how we relate to each other and the natural world.
 But we hope that readers will find comfort and hope in the fact that most of these new ideas and models are already being put into practice by communities all over the world.
 It is up to us to help them flourish.

-For more information about this research, press enquiries or requests for a print copy of the report, please contact Thomas de Groot: thomas [at] commonsnetwork [dot] eu.
+For more information about this research, press enquiries or requests for a print copy of the book, please contact Thomas de Groot: thomas [at] commonsnetwork [dot] eu.

 About the authors